soma-smart/framefox/docs/framefox/src/content/docs/core/database.md

     Service demonstrating proper EntityManagerInterface usage
     Notice how we inject the interface, not the concrete EntityManager
     """

     def __init__(self, entity_manager: EntityManagerInterface):
         self.em = entity_manager

     def transfer_products_category(self, from_category_id: int, to_category_id: int,
                                    product_ids: List[int]) -> bool:
         """
         Complex business operation demonstrating transaction management
         """
+        if not product_ids:
+            raise ValueError("No products specified for transfer")

+        if from_category_id == to_category_id:
+            raise ValueError("Source and destination categories must be different")

         try:
             # The interface automatically handles transaction context
             with self.em.transaction():